-When you are marking your drawing make sure to include where your current edging is on the countertop.
-You will need theses measurements to get an accurate quote.
-Use "X" to show where you want your highly polished edging.
+When you are marking your drawing, make sure to include where your current edging is on the countertop.
+Use symbolic marks for your edging and backsplash, and provide a key to let the contractor know what each symbol means.
+Use "X" to show where you want your highly polished edging. (see diagram below for a detailed example)

 If you are measuring for a circle, curved, or diagonal piece, measure to the furthest points and treat it as if it was a square or rectangle and write down those measurements.

-To get square feet you will use the following formula
+To get square feet you will use the following formula:

 97" * 25 / 144 = 16.84 rounded up to 17 Square Feet